-A second call is foreseen in October 2024.
-Then, in addition to the currently available mouse aerosol challenge model (Prevention of disease), also the following model will be available:
+A third and fourth call are foreseen in February 2025 and early 2026.
+At that time, in addition to the currently available mouse aerosol challenge model (Prevention of disease), the following models will be available:

-• Low dose aerosol challenge guinea pig model (Prevention of disease)

-In 2025 the 3rd and final call will be out, including the models from the 1st and 2nd call and in addition:

-- TB meningitis mouse model (Prevention of dissemination) - Ultra-low dose proportional guinea pig model (Prevention of infection)
+Model Current call (2 nd) 3 rd call (2025) 4 th call (2026) Mouse aerosol challenge model (Prevention of disease) х x х Low dose aerosol challenge guinea pig model (Prevention of disease) х х TB meningitis mouse model (Prevention of dissemination) х Ultra-low dose proportional guinea pig model (Prevention of infection) х

-Candidates selected in this first round could also apply for one of these models.
+Candidates selected in this call may also apply for inclusion in subsequent rounds of the gating strategy calls-dependent on their performance in each model.